 - We will use all kinds of cloud resources for the course projects, including Amazon Web Services, Google Cloud, Microsoft Azure, and GatorCloud.

 - We are using the e-learning course management system, https://lss.at.ufl.edu/ (http://elearning.ufl.edu/).
 Go to the Learning Support Services homepage, click “e-Learning Login” button, and enter your GatorLink username and password.

 - This course involves intensive programming and extensive software systems.
 We use many professional tools for coding, project management, and documentation, e.g., Asana, Trello, GitHub, Google Drive etc.

 Course Objective and Description:

 Using large-scale computing systems to solve data-intensive realworld problems has become indispensable for many scientific and engineering disciplines.
-This course provides a broad introduction to cloud computing, focusing on system architecture, programming models, algorithmic design, and big data applications.
+This course provides a broad introduction to cloud computing, big data platforms, and intelligent platforms, covering system architecture, programming models, algorithmic design, and big data applications.
 Selected scientific applications will be used as case studies.